About our Grand Alps and Route Napoleon Motorcycle Tour 2019

 Guilestre – Menton (approx. 175 miles, 7.5hrs)

-Finally we leave the forest and mountains behind on the Col de Turin, (1607m) its tight hairpins being a famous feature on the Monte Carlo rally.
-Pick up the road that takes you via the lovely town of Sospel down to Menton on the coast and there you can pull off your boots and dip your feet in the warm waters of the Med!
+Moving on, we leave the forest and mountains behind on the Col de Turin, (1607m) its tight hairpins being a famous feature on the Monte Carlo rally.
+Via the lovely town of Sospel down to Menton on the coast and there you can pull off your boots and dip your feet in the warm waters of the Med!

 Day 5 –